7 Ways to Nurture a Procurement Disruption Culture

 It is great to work with procurement managers to proactively disrupt rather than be disrupted, to destruct and create.

-I am looking forward to creating a culture of disruption in procurement and producing something new, effective and more efficient and worthwhile.
+We look forward to creating a culture of procurement disruption and producing something new, effective and more efficient and worthwhile.